Tinkerforge/doc/de/source/Low_Level_Protocols/TCPIP.rst

 * UID 3631747890 as uint32 (0x32 0x13 0x78 0xd8),
 * Packet length 14 as uint8 (0x0e),
 * function ID 32 as uint8 (0x20),
-* Sequence number 0 and return expected 1 as uint8 (0x08)
+* Sequence number 0 and response expected 1 as uint8 (0x08)
 * Flags 0 as uint8 (0x00)

 The payload contains